What Happens at Camp Noah

 The Camp Noah curriculum consists of 10 three-hour sessions.
 Each session builds on the previous ones.
 Sessions include a variety of activities, including small and large group time, music, skits, puppet shows, crafts and recreation.

-Camp Noah is often held as a five-day summer day camp, but can also happen after school, over a series of weeks or during school breaks.
+Camp Noah is a program that is often held as a five-day summer day camp.
+Other delivery models and structures include after-school enrichment, expansion over a series of weeks and virtual programming.

 Regardless of when camp happens and its particular schedule, every child receives the same 30 hours of Camp Noah resiliency-building programming.

 Each session of Camp Noah includes a variety of fun, creative activities, including: